 A healthcare practitioner should rule out the above conditions before making a diagnosis of Fibromyalgia.

 This article is not intended to provide medical advice, diagnosis or treatment.

 Now I would like to hear from you.
-Does your child have ADHD?
-What have you tried to help their symptoms?
+Do have Fibromyalgia?
+What have you tried to help with their symptoms?
 Let us know in the comments below.